-at 3-4.
-In addition, petitioner's medical records demonstrate satisfaction of the statutory six month sequela requirement.
-Id. at 4.
-Based on the evidence of record, respondent believes entitlement to Vaccine Act compensation is appropriate.
+addition, petitioner's medical records demonstrate satisfaction of the statutory six month sequela requirement.
+Id.
+Based on the record as it now stands, respondent believes entitlement to Vaccine Act compensation is appropriate.
 Id.

 In view of respondent's concession and the evidence of record, the undersigned finds that petitioner is entitled to compensation.